Creator of Opportunities

 In college Nick excelled at computer programing, and for several semesters he was retained as a teaching assistant – to help other students complete their assignments in the computer lab.
 He graduated with a Bachelor of Science in Computer Engineering and began his career as an engineer with the Chrysler Corporation.
 While at Chrysler he worked in their Safety lab, developing safety features for side impact to ensure vehicles exceeded safety requirements.
 Never limiting himself to safety testing, he also wrote his first web application.
 This early application to take laboratory requests on-line and streamline the way engineers requested tests, renewed his interest in writing software.
 For the next couple years, developing web applications was an enjoyable hobby, that was relegated to his spare time.
 In 2007, when the economy slumped, he took a buy-out from Chrysler and began creating software full time.

 Since then, Nick has created websites and web applications for several organizations in the Jacksonville area.
 To excel in his field, Nick has become an avid student of Marketing, SEO, and UI/UX techniques.
 From Department of Defense applications to sales driven landing pages, he always strives to produce a product that is above the client’s expectations.
 Of the many websites Nick has created, the majority have been for nonprofit organizations.
 Working with so many nonprofits, gave him the experience to greatly improve the nonprofit’s on-line brand.
 More than the satisfaction of excelling in this web developing niche, working with nonprofits has given him a mission.
 Nonprofix is the embodiment of this mission.

-Peter enjoys reading, designing, playing sports, rescuing animals, and hanging with his fiancee and four wonderful cats at home.
+Pete enjoys reading, graphic design, playing sports, rescuing animals, and hanging with his wife and three wonderful cats and his dog, Otis, at home.